AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 >[!NOTE]
 >
->A boolean value for whether or not the value is a primary identity (`primary`) can also be provided for each identity value.
+>A boolean value for whether the value is a primary identity (`primary`) can also be provided for each identity value.
 Primary identities only need to be set for schemas intended to be used in [!DNL Real-time Customer Profile].
 See the section on [union schemas](#union) for more information.

 ### Schema evolution principles {#evolution}